teekaytech/Scraper/README.md

 - Linkedin: [linkedin](https://linkedin.com/in/teekaytech)

 ## 🤝 Contributing
 Contributions, issues and feature requests are welcome!
+   1. Fork the Project
+   2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+   3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+   4. Push to the Branch (git push origin feature/AmazingFeature)
+   5. Open a Pull Request
 Feel free to check the [issues page](issues/).

 ## Show your support